3 Different Methods To Upgrade Ubuntu To Latest Version

 One thing I noticed during testing this tool is it skips the distribution upgrade.
 Yes!
 It upgrades any older version to the latest available stable version, with a single command.
-It skips distribution-to-next-distribution method, which is very time consuming and saves you lot of bandwidth.
-I tested it under Ubuntu 16.04.
-To my surprise, it directly upgrades my Ubuntu 16.04 LTS server to Ubuntu 17.04.
 Like UcareSystem, zzupdate is also unattended, and it doesn’t require any user intervention.
 It is completely free and the source code is available in GitHub.
 For more details, refer the following guide.

 Well, this method won’t upgrade Ubuntu to next available version, but updates it with latest available packages.
 Using this method, you can configure your Ubuntu system to automatically install updated packages and security patches whenever they are available in the repositories.
 Good thing is we can either configure the system to update all packages or just install the security updates.
 For more details, check the following guide.

-All methods are properly tested and 100% worked as described.
-It’s up to you which method you choose to upgrade Ubuntu.
+All methods are properly tested and they are working 100% as described.
+It’s up to you to choose which method you prefer to upgrade Ubuntu.

 And, that’s all for now folks.
 More good stuffs to come.
 Stay tuned!

 Thanks for stopping by!